 I have been trying to get the display working properly and decided to mount the capacitors on the display connector board using the solder pads provided.
 The picture below shows the back of the board with the connections made to the display connector from the solder pads.
 This is not my finest bit of soldering, but the connections are good.

-The next picture shows the top of the board with the capacitors mounted.
+----The next picture shows the top of the board with the capacitors mounted.
 I tried the display again, and it is still not working.
 I am not getting the LCD voltage to drive the display.
 Injecting the voltage shows the blue rectangle again, but when it was aligned to the correct voltage it was all black and you could see the dots being displayed, but that was all.
 I suspect the capacitors may be at fault as I ran all the codes suggested by the supplier and still the LCD voltage was not right, it was reading 0.16v and should have been -4v to ground.
 I have now ordered some surface mount capacitors and I shall mount them when I get them.
 I hope that works as I am not sure what else I can do now.

 ----